-Prerequisite: Compliance with work experience regulations as designated in the College Catalog.
+Prerequisite: Compliance with work experience regulations as designated in the College Catalog

-Provides Family and Consumer Science majors with actual onthe-job experience in an approved work site related to classroom instruction.
+Provides Family and Consumer Science majors with actual onthe-job experience in an approved work site related to classroombased learning.
 A minimum of 75 paid or 60 non-paid clock hours per semester of supervised work is required for each unit of credit.
 It is recommended that the hours per week be equally distributed throughout the semester.
-Work experience placement is not guaranteed but assistance is provided by the Family and Consumer Sciences faculty.
+Work experience placement is not quaranteed but assistance is provided by the Family and Consumer Sciences faculty, Instructor approval required.